 Our parish is named after a modern saint, Saint John the Wonderworker, who was known for his great love for others, especially his love for orphaned children.
 St. John’s Troparion says that he gave hope to the hopeless, and giving hope is close to the heart of our parish.
 All of us need the hope that can only come from our Lord and Savior Jesus Christ.
 Through prayer and outreaches such as the Loaves and Fishes program which feeds the homeless, St. Nicholas Academy, our bookstore, our choir, and other ministries, we care for each other and the needy around us.
-Our parish is a loving, growing, Orthodox community where we strive together towards the greatest hope of all, heaven.
+Our parish is a loving, growing, Orthodox community where we strive together towards the greatest hope of all, Christ.

-The parish is located in Atlanta, Georgia and joined the OCA as part of the Diocese of the South under Archbishop Dmitri of Dallas (now reposed) in September of 2000.
-We are under His Eminence, The Most Reverend ALEXANDER, Archbishop of Dallas and the Diocese of the South.
+The parish is located in Atlanta, Georgia and joined the Orthodox Church in America (OCA) as part of the Diocese of the South under Archbishop Dmitri of Dallas (now reposed) in September of 2000.
+We are under His Eminence, The Most Reverend ALEXANDER, Archbishop of Dallas and the South.

 Services are held in English.
 We welcome visitors to stay for lunch after liturgy on Sundays.